haiquangtran/Exam-Notes/README.md

 - A simple way is to use the || operator which is equivalent to the ?? operator in C#
 - answer = x || someDefault;

+## JavaScript 1.7 or higher: let blocks
+- let allows you to declare variables, limiting its scope to the block, statement, or expression on which it is used.
+  - if (a === 5) let a = 4; // scope is inside the if-block
+- Unlike var keyword, which defines variable globally, or locally to an entire function.

+## Scoping: Hoisting variables
+- Function and var declarations are always moved invisibly to top of their containing scope by JS interpreter.
+- Best practice: Each function should have single var at top for all variables.
+- Hositing with functions differs depending on if you are using a named or anonymous function.
+  - calling foo() before var foo = function() will not work.
+  - calling foo() before function foo() will work.

 ## JQuery
 - Created by John Resig, Jan 2006
 - Light-weight, CSS3 complaint, cross-browser, feature-rich library